arka6fx/College-Python-Assignments/README.md

-# Spotify-Clone
+# College-Python-Assignments
-made this using css and html :) use this url ( https://arka6fx.github.io/Spotify-Clone/ ) to have a look!
+In this repo I am going to upload my python based college assignments :)